-Classroom management theories, methods, and techniques for individuals with exceptional learning needs will be explored in this course.
-Candidates will design, implement, and evaluate instructional programs, which motivate students to monitor their engagement in active social learning in family, school, and community activities.
-The candidates will be able to provide evidence of their plan through descriptions and examples of completed instruction, related assessments and a reflection on these examples.
+Explores classroom management theories, methods, and techniques for individuals with exceptional learning needs.
+Enables candidates to design, implement, and evaluate instructional programs, which motivate students to monitor their engagement in active social learning in family, school, and community activities.
+Directs candidates tol be able to provide evidence of their plan through descriptions and examples of completed instruction, related assessments and a reflection on these examples.

 EDUC5440 Special Education Teachers Think Systematically About Their Practice 3 s.h.

 Examines and promotes the use of systematic self-reflection and action research as a means to critically analyze classroom practice.
 Draws upon educational research and is conveyed through dialogue and the use of descriptive, analytical and reflective writing.